Scalable Multi-agent Reinforcement Learning Algorithm for Wireless Networks: Simulation Results

-For the reinforcement learning algorithms, we show the performance of different reinforcement learning approaches with our architecture in an example CoMP environment.
-We consider actor-critic with experience relay (ACER), actor-critic with experience relay and Q-function in critic (ACER-Q), Deep Deterministic Policy Gradient (DDPG) \cite{Lillicrap2015Continuous}, Multi-Agent Deep Deterministic Policy Gradient (MADDPG) \cite{Lowe2017Multia}, Trust Region Policy Optimization (TRPO) \cite{Schulman2015Trust, Gupta2017Cooperative}, and Rainbow \cite{Hessel2017Rainbow}.
+For the detailed RL algorithms, we show the performance of different RL approaches with our architecture in an example CoMP environment.
+In Fig.\ref{fig:methods_performance}, we consider actor-critic with experience relay with federated averaging or transfer learning method (ACER FedAvg/FedTrans) with value function in critic, actor-critic with experience relay with federated averaging or transfer learning method (ACER-Q FedAvg) with Q-function in critic, Deep Deterministic Policy Gradient (DDPG) \cite{Lillicrap2015Continuous}, Multi-Agent Deep Deterministic Policy Gradient (MADDPG) \cite{Lowe2017Multia}, Trust Region Policy Optimization (TRPO) \cite{Schulman2015Trust, Gupta2017Cooperative}, and Rainbow \cite{Hessel2017Rainbow} \footnote{The authors acknowledge the use of the research computing facility at King’s College London, Rosalind (\url{https://rosalind.kcl.ac.uk}).
+The code for this paper is available in \url{https://github.com/paperflight/Fed-MF-MAL/tree/main}. }.
 All methods share a similar size of neural network with similar computation complexity.
-Our result shows that only ACER algorithms shows high summed rate performance and fast converge speed in our considered CoMP case, while other algorithms failed to converge or converging slowly.
-The performance of different RL algorithms varies based on the characteristics of different tasks.
-It does not mean that other algorithms are not suitable for this architecture.
-We also notice that the ACER algorithm failed to maintain local optimal and the performance drops with learning.
-This is caused by the federated averaging methods violence the personality, which we will discuss in later sections.
-We keep all these methods in our code which is available online\footnote{The authors acknowledge the use of the research computing facility at King’s College London, Rosalind (\url{https://rosalind.kcl.ac.uk}).
-The code for this paper is available in \url{https://github.com/paperflight/Fed-MF-MAL/tree/main}. }.
-Based on the result, we adopt ACER in future analysis.
+Our result shows that only ACER FedAvg and ACER FedTrans algorithms show high QoS performance and fast converge speed in our considered CoMP case, while other algorithms failed to converge or converge slowly.
+Though, the performance of different RL algorithms varies based on the characteristics of different tasks.
+We apply ACER FedAvg/FedTrans algorithm for later analysis.